What is community-engaged learning?

 Community engagement can be carried out in several different ways.
 For example, it can be a one-time project incorporated into a specific course, providing students the opportunity to apply course content to a particular community need.
 It may also entail ongoing work with a community or agency on specified programs or projects that relate to the course or discipline.

-To begin organizing and constructing your service-learning course, consider four basic principles:
+To begin organizing and constructing your community-engaged learning course, consider four basic principles:

 - Engagement: Does the service meet a real community need?
 Has that been defined by your local community?
 How?